tolgee/ai-migrator/README.md

 #### Extracting Keys

-The `extractCreatedKeys` function parses the response from Azure OpenAI (ChatGPT) to extract localization keys, descriptions, and translations.
+The `extractCreatedKeys` function parses the response from ChatGPT, using either Azure OpenAI or OpenAI setup, to extract localization keys, descriptions, and translations.
 This allows for more robust handling of the response structure and ensures that the correct format is returned.
 The key names, descriptions, and default values are returned as part of the final localization setup.